galwaitzman/ac_controller_mobile_app/README.md

 * IR Receiver
 * IR LED Transmitter
 * BJT
-## Development Process
+## Project Components
-### 1. Choosing Platforms & Protocols
+### 1. Platforms & Protocols
-When you're on your way home in July, waiting for your AC unit to turn on after sending the command from your mobile is completely unacceptable.
+When you send your AC unit a Turn-On command before you get home, you expect it to start cooling the room immediately, not at some random time in the future.
 Therefore, having the controller periodically poll for commands was out of the question.
-A Real Time solution was required and MQTT protocol was suitable for the task: a topic-based publisher-subscriber model with good round trip times for this project's purposes.
-I used HiveMQ Community Edition MQTT Server, and installed it along with the RBAC Extension on an AWS EC2 instance. <br/>
+A Real Time solution was preferred and MQTT protocol was suitable for the task: a topic-based publisher-subscriber model which has good round trip times for this project's purposes and is also lightweight and easy to use.
+The project relies on HiveMQ Community Edition MQTT Server, installed along with the RBAC Extension on an AWS EC2 instance. <br/>
-As for the controller unit, I chose Raspberry Pi because of its functional flexibility, small size and low pricing.
+As for the controller unit, Raspberry Pi was chosen due to its functional flexibility, small size and low pricing.
-### 2. Defining MQTT Roles & Credentials
+### 2. MQTT Roles & Credentials
-In the server configuration files, I defined two roles: Command Maker and Controller. <br/>
+In the server configuration files, two roles are defined: Command Maker and Controller. <br/>
 A Command Maker can publish to Command topics only, and subscribe to Status topics.<br/>
 A Controller can subscribe to Command topics that match its ClientId and publish to Status topics that match its ClientId.<br/>
 Each user has at least one role, and has to enter its username and password In order to connect to the server.